-The following discussion is a description of the Chilean tax consequences of the ownership of Masisa shares or ADSs to a holder who is not domiciled in or resident of Chile or a legal entity that is not organized under Chilean law and does not have a permanent establishment in Chile (a "Foreign Holder").
+The following discussion is an accurate description of the Chilean tax consequences of the ownership of Masisa shares or ADSs to a holder who is not domiciled in or resident of Chile or a legal entity that is not organized under Chilean law and does not have a permanent establishment in Chile (a "Foreign Holder").
+Subject to the limitations and qualifications set forth below, the discussion under this heading "Taxation-Material Chilean tax consequences," to the extent it describes income tax laws of Chile, constitutes the opinion of Carey y Cia with respect to the Chilean tax consequences to a Foreign Holder of ownership of Masisa shares or ADSs.